w2 - cooking with gas

 exploring how the data is translated into different means and used for interaction + immersion

-fostering connections (and/or community?) between people and their environment
+fostering connections (and/or community) between people and their environment

 loss of connection and community especially in urban environments